 Why Should Your Budget Be Aligned With Organizational Goals?

-The more your finance team is involved in business strategy, the more organic budget alignment will become.
-But no matter your organizational structure, it’s going to be critical to success.
-So if you don’t have visibility into that organizational roadmap already, it may be time to start advocating for it—or even asking for a seat at the table so that your team can fully support business goals from beginning to end.
+If you don’t have visibility into your organizational roadmap already, it may be time to start advocating for it—or even asking for a seat at the table so that your team can fully support your business goals from beginning to end.
 When making your case, consider three reasons why your organization should be making alignment a top objective this budgeting season:

 When true alignment is achieved, your budget moves from a job that needs to get done to become an operational extension of your overall strategic planning process.